How To Test A Golf Cart Battery Charger

 - Connect your Batter to a Voltmeter – A voltmeter is a tool that checks the charging capacity of a battery charger and ensures that it runs smoothly.
 Make sure that you connect the clamps to the proper pegs on the battery to ensure that you get the best reading and to avoid shorting out your voltmeter.
 If you need a voltmeter, we recommend an Etekcity meter based on cost, ease of use, and great accuracy:

-- Accurately measures: AC/DC voltage, only for DC current (not for AC current), resistance, diode, continuity, and more.
-Sampling speed: 3 times per second
+- ACCURATELY MEASURES: This multimeter can test AC/DC Voltage, DC current (Not for AC current), Resistance, Diode, Continuity and More.
+Sampling Speed: 3 times per second

-- Safety protection: overload protection on all ranges.
-Protective rubber sleeve around the Multimeter adds extra drop protection
+- SAFETY PROTECTION: The multimeter has overload protection on all ranges.
+Protective rubber sleeve around the multimeter adds extra drop protection

 - Turn on the Charger – Once you have the voltmeter attached to your battery charger, turn on the charger to read the electrical output.
 Typically, the needle on the voltmeter will move from left to right – with right being higher – to gauge the amps produced.
 A reading of about 36 amps is typical for a battery charger.